francocurotto/YDDM-re/documentation/abilities_list.md

 Cost: COST x CREST

 ## ROLLLEVELKILL (COST, CREST)
 Choose a level (1 to 4).
 The ability cost is increased by the level selected x CREST crest.
 Choose a direction (left, right, up, down).
 Move the monster in the chosen direction.
-If it hits a monster/item whose level is lower or equal to the selected level, destroy that monster/item and continue movement.
-If it hits a monster/item whose level is higher that the selected level, or an empty tile, stop movement.
+If it hits a flying-monster, continue movement without affecting the hit monster.
+If it hits a non-flying-monster/item whose level is lower or equal to the selected level, destroy that monster/item and continue movement.
+If it hits a non-flying-monster/item whose level is higher that the selected level, or an empty tile, stop movement and locate the monster in the last visited empty tile.
 Cost: COST+[1..4] x CREST

 ## RANGELEVELKILL (RANGE, COST, CREST)